 ‘Formulaic.
 Visibly unstable characters.
 Dark rooms with long shadows.
 Sparing dialogue with a lot of echo on the voices.
 Flashbacks.
 Bit of sinister music by Sigur Ros repeated throughout.’

-‘I guess I’ll have to,’ said Pete.
+‘I guess I’ll have to,’ Matt said.

-Pete Free’s success in screen-writing was not immediate.
+Matt Black’s success in screen-writing was not immediate.
 He had to send off numerous ‘spec scripts’ before his first was accepted, a fifty minute post-modern crime drama called Missing Link.
 Although it was screened at 11: 30 at night on BBC2, it was so popular with viewers that it was quickly re-shown, with just a few cuts, at a sensible hour on BBC1.
-It also caught the attention of producers at the corporation and Pete found himself working on the team writing for the top BBC soaps.
+It also caught the attention of producers at the corporation and Matt found himself working on the team writing for the top BBC soaps.
 This was not exactly what he would have wanted, he would have preferred the top BBC spy genre perhaps, but the money was good.
 He knuckled down and gave them scripts involving baby swaps, cot deaths and the annual torching of the pub in their flagship soap.
-These all seemed to go down well, but when Pete upped the ante and wrote Christian suicide bombers into the script, the producers baulked.
-Fortunately, people in television now knew his name and all was not lost, as a young executive recognised that Pete’s controversial themes would suit the experimental political thriller.
-Pete embarked upon a series of successful dramas in this genre, Double Take, The Beirut Diaries, Conspiracy, Total Eclipse, etc.
+These all seemed to go down well, but when Matt upped the ante and wrote Christian suicide bombers into the script, the producers baulked.
+Fortunately, people in television now knew his name and all was not lost, as a young executive recognised that Matt’s controversial themes would suit the experimental political thriller.
+Matt embarked upon a series of successful dramas in this genre, Double Take, The Beirut Diaries, Conspiracy, Total Eclipse, etc.

-Following his initial success, Pete Free installed himself in a small but well-placed penthouse overlooking the Thames to do his writing and bought the latest ibook and software.
+Following his initial success, Matt Black installed himself in a small but well-placed penthouse overlooking the Thames to do his writing and bought the latest ibook and software.
 Writing required solitude, but at the same time, it was important to be near the hub of things to provide inspiration.
 Surrey Quays provided both.
 He got himself into the habit of writing from 8 to 2 every day and again for an hour in the evening.
 His reputation developed steadily.
 His edgy thrillers Collateral Damage and Fragile both won awards, the latter compared by one critic to David Cronenberg, and it was suggested that he might move into films.

-Pete was always meticulous in the way he presented his scripts, down to the last detail.
+Matt was always meticulous in the way he presented his scripts, down to the last detail.
 He even put in stars and stripes logos where he thought the commercial breaks should be placed if the programme were sold to American television.
 He was certain that he had saved the document for his new script, Malice, correctly.
 He had updated it daily.
 Final Draft 10 was a piece of software on which you could rely.
 Nearly all screen-writers used it.
 But when he opened his document one day, he could not help but notice that a key scene from his story had disappeared.
-Pete was mystified.
+Matt was mystified.

 He updated his firewall and virus checker, ran a host of malware checks and retyped the scene, as close as he could remember to his original.
 Fortunately, there was not much dialogue, as there were only two characters, Ron and Anne.
 Much of this section consisted of sluglines and action.
 As a further precaution set Final Draft to auto-save each document every two minutes.
 He also began to back up all his files on a data stick and also, for belt and braces security, on icloud.